Back to overview

 • Check chapter beginnings and endings -- they are the first and last things readers see per session

-• Revise the first three chapters once more -- they determine whether someone keeps reading
+• Revise the first two chapters once more -- they determine whether someone keeps reading

 • Spelling and grammar -- additionally use a tool like Grammarly or ProWritingAid